Rules of the Economics Departmental Library (VLF)

 - Abuses of the system should be reported to [email protected]

 - 30-day loan copies can be requested for delivery from the Badia to the Economics Department

-- A list of books and manuals in the Departmental Library, with links to eBooks, is on this inventory page.
+- A list of books and manuals in the Departmental Library is on this inventory page.

 1. All scholars are entitled to consistent, reliable and regular access to the books, manuals and reference works in the Economics Departmental Library, Villa La Fonte.